kevinmcaleer/kevsrobots.com/source/micropython/11_reserved_words.md

 ![Reserved sign on a table](assets/reserved.jpg){:class="cover"}

-Here is a list of all the reserved words that python understands:
+Here is a list of all the reserved words that MicroPython understands:

 | Reserved Words |         |          |            |          |            |
 |:--------------:|:-------:|:--------:|:----------:|:--------:|:----------:|